PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "As a favor to you, I am happy to do it," said the Wizard.
 The he said, "Bon Voyage!" gave a half-bow, and, in the way of Wizards, disappeared in puff of smoke.

+He appeared, quietly, with no smoke or fanfare, in the shadows of a warehouse building along the River Swift.
+That had gone surprisingly well, thought Dimsbury.
+It would have pained him to have killed his old grammar school mate Weeveston.
+Not much, but it is worth something to avoid even a momentary pang.
+To attack the city without resistance, well, that would mean his magnificent Orcs would not have their numbers greatly reduced by tonight's adventure.
+Pleased with himself, Dimsbury thought of turning his sights on the wider world.

+Ah, but ambition would wait until he had isolated the very source of magic.
+And this attack would grant him the peace and quiet in which he needed to work.
+One good long push at the end, and he felt confident he would have it within his grasp.
+Everything, really.
+For who could resist a man with limitless power in his grasp?

+But tonight.
+A respite from his labors.
+His feed carried him south.
+He knew a of a place --  not the finest establishment, or even reputable by the standards of a privileged Mercian upbringing, it is true -- but he had been living on things grown in a cave.
+Slimy things prepared by clumsy creatures who did not possess a human palate.
+So it didn't take much to impress Dimsbury these days.

+Yes, a fine roast leg of lamb.
+Then a pleasant walk to a hilltop from which to watch the city burn.
+The only thing to regret was that would not have good company to enjoy such a delightful evening with.
+The sacrifices he made for his work were many.

 # 5